-"Primary caregiver" means the qualified student's parent, legal guardian or licensed medical professional; and
+"Primary caregiver" means the qualified student's parent, legal guardian or licensedmedical professional.

-"Qualified student" means a student who holds a valid registration from the state of Colorado (license issued by the Colorado Department of Public Health and Environment) for the use of medical marijuana and for whom the administration of medical marijuana cannot reasonably be accomplished outside of school hours.
+"Qualified student" means a student who holds a valid recommendation for medical marijuana from a licensed physician and is registered with the Colorado Department of Public Health and Environment for the use of medical marijuana and for whom the administration of medical marijuana cannot reasonably be accomplished outside of school hours.

-Permissible administration of medical marijuana to a qualified student
+Permissible administration of medical marijuana to a qualified student by a primary caregiver